Heroes-Academy/Intro-to-Python-Spring-2016/docs/source/week6.rst

 1. Simply write a program that defines the ``add_two_numbers`` function from above.
 Call the function with 5 different pairs of numbers.
 Then try the following two experiments: What happens if you call it with a pair of Strings?
 What happens if you call it with one Int and one Boolean?

-2. Write a program that defines the following functions:
+2. Write a program that defines the following functions.

 - ``difference_between_two_numbers(num1, num2)``, which subtracts one number from the other and prints the result
 - ``multiply_two_numbers(num1, num2)``, which multiplies the two numbers and prints the result
 - ``compare_two_numbers(num1, num2)``, which prints which of the two numbers is bigger (hint: you'll need an if statement for this one!)
 - Then, after you've defined these functions, call each one once to demonstrate that it works.

 3. Write any function using the ``turtle`` module.
 It can be as simple as you like (for example, ``draw_straight_line``), as long as it 1) takes a **turtle** as an **argument**, and 2) makes that turtle do something.
 Be creative and challenge yourself!